 For example if your patient is hypotensive, and you don’t have direct visualization of the heart, you don’t know if the cause is hypovolemia, myocardia dysfunction, vasodilation, or any combination of them.

 So you perfuse, challenging the body with as much fluid as it can process, potentially flooding the patient with fluids she can’t absorb.

 With today’s Hemodynamic Ultrasound hTEE technology, why guess when you can see preload and contractility, RV and LV size and function, and volume responsiveness before you intervene?

-See these amazing statistics from hospitals already using the hTEE method:
+See these amazing statistics from peer-reviewed studies of the hTEE method:

 • hTEE made a direct, therapeutic impact in 66 percent of patients (Vieillard-Baron)